 The GHG Protocol divides emissions into three scopes:

-Scope 1 – direct from sources owned or controlled by a company
+Scope 1 emissions – direct emissions from sources owned or controlled by a company

-Scope 2 – indirect from energy that’s purchased
+Scope 2 emissions – indirect emissions from purchased electricity, steam, heat, and cooling

-Scope 3 – all other emissions associated with a company’s activities
+Scope 3 emissions – all other emissions associated with a company’s activities

-While measuring scope 1 and 2 emissions might be the easiest to measure, tracking what is often the largest culprit of a company’s carbon footprint—Scope 3 emissions—tends to be more nebulous.
-Scope 3 emissions include an array of elusive carbon-emitting activities that, when added up, often account for more significant emissions than Scopes 1 and 2 combined.
+While scope 1 and scope 2 emissions might be the easiest to measure, tracking what is often the largest culprit of a company’s carbon footprint—scope 3 emissions—tend to be more nebulous.
+Scope 3 emissions include an array of elusive carbon-emitting activities that, when added up, often account for more significant carbon emissions than Scopes 1 and 2 combined.

 If a company truly intends to reduce or even eliminate its carbon footprint, it must address all three scopes and pay special attention to scope 3.

 What are some examples of scope 1, 2, and 3 emissions?

-Scope 1 – Emissions that result from fuel burned in company-owned assets, such as buildings, vehicle fleets, and factories.
-Scope 1 also includes accidental emissions like refrigerant leaks and spills.
+Scope 1 – Emissions from fuel burned in owned or controlled assets—think buildings, vehicles, and equipment.
+Scope 1 also includes accidental or fugitive emissions like chemical and refrigerant leaks and spills.
 (Remember, a good shorthand to remember scope 1 is what you “burn.”)

-Scope 2 – Emissions from the consumption of purchased energy, including electricity, steam, heating, and cooling.
-Think of these as the emissions your company indirectly creates by needing to keep the lights on or functioning.
+Scope 2 – Emissions from purchased electricity, steam, heat, and cooling in buildings and production processes.
+Think of these as indirect emissions you create by figuratively “keeping the lights on.”
 (Remember, a good shorthand to remember scope 2 is what you “buy.”)